 Other factors contributing to a higher risk level can be summarized as follows:

 - High performance aircraft

 - VFR only vs basic IFR vs full IFR equipped

-Other equipment like: de-icing, radar and stormscope are not usually found on experimental homebuilt aircraft but they do raise risk in larger general aviation aircraft if the pilot does not receive proper training.
+Other equipment like: de-icing, radar and stormscope are not usually found on experimental homebuilt aircraft but they do raise risk in larger general aviation aircraft if the pilot does not receive proper training on these devices.